Direct and ordinal products realized by triangular norm operators with no zero divisors: Direct products realized by t -norms with no zero divisors

-\begin{remark} Notice that Theorem \ref{4.8} represents a significant strengthening of Theorem \ref{3.5}.
-Whereas Theorem \ref{3.5} guarantees the closure of bounded fuzzy lattices under taking direct products realized by the minimum triangular norm, Theorem \ref{4.8} guarantees the closure of bounded fuzzy lattices under a much more general construction of direct products; namely, direct products realized by any triangular norm without zero divisors, including the minimum triangular norm as a basic instance of this more general fact. \end{remark}
+\begin{remark} Notice that Theorem \ref{4.8} is a significant generalization of Theorem \ref{3.5}.
+Whereas Theorem \ref{3.5} guarantees the closure of bounded fuzzy lattices under direct products realized specifically by the minimum triangular norm, Theorem \ref{4.8} guarantees the closure of bounded fuzzy lattices under a much more general construction of direct products; namely, direct products realized by any triangular norm with no zero divisors, including the minimum triangular norm as a basic example of this more general result.
+Moreover, since the fuzzy lattices considered in this paper arise via fuzzy posets which are defined in part using preference sensitive transitivity, opposed to sup-min transitivity, we are working with a more general class of algebraic structures relative to those considered in \cite{cho2009, mez}. \end{remark}